With quarterback Steve McNair and running back Eddie George leading the way, Tennessee comes back from a big deficit but comes up short.

 They may be masquerading as a quarterback and a running back, but Titans quarterback Steve McNair and running back Eddie George are a rushing roulette that usually comes up a winner.

-The combination was almost enough to help the Titans pull out a victory, but St. Louis held on for a 23-16 victory.
+The combination almost was enough to help the Titans pull out a victory, but St. Louis came away with a 23-16 win.
 All McNair and George could walk away with was the hope they could return to this game another day.

 The Titans kept going to George, even when they fell behind 16-0.
-George picked up 45 yards on 10 carries in the third quarter and scored Tennessee's first touchdown.
-In the fourth quarter, he scored another touchdown to narrow the Rams' lead to 16-13.
+He picked up 45 yards on 10 carries in the third quarter and scored Tennessee's first touchdown.
+In the fourth quarter, he added 32 yards and another touchdown to narrow the Rams' lead to 16-13.

 "That's how Eddie's played this year," Fisher said.
 "Eddie wanted to carry the load."

-But Fisher stuck with McNair and eventually his running proved to be the perfect antidote for a Jacksonville team Tennessee beat three times, including in last week's AFC Championship Game.
+But Fisher stuck with McNair, and eventually his running proved to be the perfect antidote for a Jacksonville team Tennessee beat three times, including last week's AFC Championship Game.

 "Steve's a warrior.
 He puts it on the line every game," George said.
 "He tries to find ways to win.
 I'm very proud of him."

-It looked bleak when McNair was forced to scramble on a third and 5 with 22 seconds remaining, but he broke away from a rush by Rams defensive ends Kevin Carter and Jay Williams, reversed field and hit Kevin Dyson with a 16-yard pass that gave the Titans a first and goal from the Rams 10 with 6 seconds left.
+It looked bleak when McNair was forced to scramble on a third and 5 with 22 seconds remaining, but he broke away from a rush by Rams defensive ends Kevin Carter and Jay Williams, reversed field and then hit Kevin Dyson with a 16-yard pass that gave the Titans first and goal from the Rams 10 with six seconds left.

-On the next play, it was decided McNair would go to Dyson, who they guessed would be matched against veteran linebacker Mike Jones.
+On the next play, it was decided McNair would go to Dyson, who the Titans guessed would be matched against linebacker Mike Jones.
 They wanted to get the ball to him while he was in stride.
 McNair threw a perfect pass on an 8-yard slant, but Jones stopped Dyson just short of the goal line.

 Said Fisher: "We did everything we could to give ourselves a chance to win.
 We went for two, we went for it on fourth down.
 We got within six inches of having an opportunity."

-But without McNair and George, the Titans would never have had a chance to tie the game.
+But without McNair and George, the Titans would never have had a chance to tie it.